List of Marvel Comics characters: L: Lasher

 Lasher is the name used by a symbiote in Marvel Comics.
 The symbiote, created by David Michelinie and Ron Lim, first appeared in Venom: Lethal Protector #4 (May 1993), and was named by a Planet of the Symbiotes action figure, before being canonized in Carnage, U.S.A. #2 (March 2012).
 It was created as one of five symbiote "children" forcefully spawned from the Venom symbiote along with Riot, Agony, Phage and Scream.
-Lasher is usually depicted as a green symbiote that primarily uses four tendrils which protrude from its back.
+Lasher is usually depicted as a green symbiote with four tendrils which protrude from its back.

 Ramon Hernandez

 Lasher's first host was Ramon Hernandez, a mercenary hired by Carlton Drake's Life Foundation in San Francisco.
 Hernandez bonded with Lasher in conjunction with Scream (Donna Diego), Agony (Leslie Gesneria), Riot (Trevor Cole) and Phage (Carl Mach).
 Lasher and his "siblings" are defeated by Spider-Man and Venom.
 They kidnap Eddie Brock in an attempt to communicate with their symbiotes in Chicago.
 When Brock refuses to aid them, Hernandez is killed by Diego, who developed schizophrenia due to Scream's influence.